jenkinsci/aws-secrets-manager-secret-source-plugin/README.md

 ## Usage

 Create the relevant secret in Secrets Manager.
 There are many ways to do this, including using Terraform or the AWS CLI.
 Then put the secret into your JCasC definition.
+`aws:secretsmanager:` is ued as a prefix so that the CasC plugin knows how to decode it.

 ### If the secret is plain text:
 #### Create Secret: